andytuba/procgiene/on/get-lots-done-get-nothing-done.md

 Turns out I left some cardboard boxes in the garage.
 I'll bring those inside to break down with the rest.

 And ... we're back at the stack of cardboard boxes.
-The task may be a little taller than when I started, but I still took care of a bunch of small rocks!
+The task may be a little taller than when I started, but I still took care of a bunch of little tasks!

 ---